 As always, out Pinot Gris has freshness and fragrance up front, with soft juicy pear and stonefruit flavours on the palate.
 In 2019 there is a little extra depth and roundness, with spiced pear and almond notes.

 Pinot gris was planted in the coolest, most south-easterly ‘Pines’ block of our site, but has now also expanded to our North block, in both cases mostly on the red soil found throughout most of the vineyard.
 As the vines have matured, ripeness is being achieved at more moderate alcohol.
 We also focus on the very fresh zesty perfume of the variety, picking relatively early to make a refreshing wine, but adding a little texture and complexity from time on yeast lees.

-Hand-picked 27 February to 29 March 2017 at a range of ripeness.
+Hand-picked 6 March 2019.
 The chilled fruit was crushed and lightly pressed, settled and fermented cool to dryness.
 Fermentation was entirely in stainless steel, but the wine benefited from yeast lees contact post-ferment.
-Bottled under screwcap July 2017, 1167 cases made.
-Alcohol 11.0% by volume.
+Bottled under screwcap July 2019, 669 cases made.
+Alcohol 12.5% by volume.
 Vegan friendly?: No (fined with a milk product).